Skip to content

 • Experience working with at-risk families and with culturally diverse communities and families.

-• Participate in supervision by licensed clinician.
+• Participate in supervision by a licensed clinician.

 • A fingerprint check for criminal history background and must obtain clearance from a law enforcement agency approved by Human Resources.